-The best boxing rivalries are about more than a series of fights.
-Great rivalries are stories, absorbing narratives that not only offer genuine intensity and riveting action, but also succeed in capturing the attention of legions of fans and leave their mark on the history of the fight game.
-Here we rank the most important and enthralling rivalries based on the following critera: at least three bouts; serious impact and significance; great action and exciting fights, and involving truly great pugilists.
-As our lengthy Honorable Mentions list attests, there’s no shortage of candidates, but these are our picks for the most consequential and exciting rivalries of all-time.
+The best boxing rivalries are about more than a series of action-packed fights.
+Great rivalries are stories, absorbing narratives that capture the attention of legions of fans and leave their mark on the history of the fight game.
+Here we rank the most important and enthralling rivalries based on the following critera: at least three bouts; serious impact and significance; great action and dramatic fights, and involving truly great pugilists.
+As our lengthy Honorable Mentions list attests, there’s no shortage of candidates, but these are our picks for the most consequential, historic and exciting rivalries of all-time.
 Check ’em out and let the debate commence.

 12. Ted “Kid” Lewis vs Jack Britton: It may sound odd, but what keeps Britton vs Lewis from ranking higher here is too much of a good thing.
-There’s no question Britton and Lewis are among the best boxers of their time and six of their 19 meetings (that’s right, 19) were for the world title.
+There’s no question Britton and Lewis are among the best boxers of their time and six of their nineteen meetings (that’s right, nineteen) were for the world title.
 But a Britton vs Lewis scrap must have turned into a rather questionable affair after they were matched four times in a span of just 36 days in 1917.
-Speculation that at least some of the meetings were choreographed was prevalent enough to compel Britton’s manager, “Dumb” Dan Morgan, to address them by insisting there was no way two Irishmen (himself and Britton) could ever trust an Englishman.
+Speculation that at least some of the meetings were choreographed was prevalent enough to compel Britton’s manager, “Dumb” Dan Morgan, to publicly state there was no way two Irishmen (himself and Britton) could ever trust an Englishman.

 There’s also the fact that more than half of the contests were “no decision” bouts, some scheduled for only six or eight rounds, while others dispensed with an official weigh-in.
-Clearly, 19 fights qualifies Lewis vs Britton as an historically significant rivalry, but the best duos offer more than mere plenitude.
+Clearly, nineteen fights between two all-time greats qualifies Lewis vs Britton as an historically significant rivalry, but the best duos offer more than mere plenitude.